se-edu/learningresources/contributing.md

 ## Guidelines for Writing Content

+* **Do include a table of contents.** A table of contents tells the reader what to expect, such as how long the article is or what content is covered.
+It breaks up writing into managable, easily digestable chunks and serves as a reference that makes it easier to jump around from section to section.
+In our case, we only show the table of contents for mobile users and for printing as Markbind already provides a navigation panel on the right side of every article.
+If you have programming experience, feel free to refer to the markdown file for [_Introduction to Go_](https://raw.githubusercontent.com/se-edu/learningresources/master/contents/go/Go.md) on how to implement this behavior.
+Otherwise, do include a table of contents in the document you send us.
 * **It is not a normal textbook.
 It’s a collection of articles**, each containing a **_curated_** list of **_tried-and-tested_** learning resources, **_organized_** in a meaningful sequence, with **_commentary_**.
   * The article can be on any technical topic useful for SE students.
   * Don’t try to follow the structure of normal textbooks.